EpiData-dk/analysis/help/commands.md

 See [Common options](#commonoptions) for options for labels and formats.

+> Note: The default is to estimate the 95% confidence interval for odds ratio or risk ratio.
+See the [set command](#set) to choose a different interval.

+See [variables](#referencedvars) on using referenced variables for this command

 ### methodology notes:

 - confidence intervals given are based on the t-distribution with N-1 degrees of freedom.